Ho3eintaji/BioApps-Acceleration/README.md

 The script is not `complete`, not exaustive, not elegant, but works given the short time we have to verify, after the `TAPEOUT` we must re-script this to avoid issues during post-tapeout verification.

+If you execute the application in `batch-mode`, so `make run` ..., that script is executed automatically.

 After this, follow what was described above for the post-synthesis simulation.